APH10/BIDS/README.md

 - Stripped binaries will result in a limited amount of data

 - Callgraph processing is not implemented

+- BIDS does not attempt to detect or identify anything that is intentionaly obfuscated, malicious or hidden in an ELF binary.

 ## Feedback and Contributions